hweifluids/LatticeUrbanWind/README.md

 The application potentials include but not limited to: urban air mobility (UAM), buidling ventilation, pedestrian wind environment, machine learning prediction of wind fields, real-time low-altitude support of events, observation data assimilation.

-LUW supports three run modes with lightweight text-based configuration files and reproducible project layouts:
+LUW supports three run modes with text-based configuration files and reproducible project layouts:

 - **NWP-LBMLES** (standard `*.luw`)
 - **Dataset generation** (`*.luwdg`)
 - **Profile research** (`*.luwpf`)

-It is designed for Windows and Linux, with GPU acceleration via OpenCL.
+Just leave terrain and building dataset in the correct folder, edit the configuration to setup the case, and enjoy the wind field results in shorter than a cup of coffee time.

 The LBM solver of this package is constructed based on **FluidX3D** by Dr. Moritz Lehmann, which empowers the computation and provides a backend with extreme computational efficiency.

+It is designed for Windows and Linux with GPU acceleration.

 ## Highlights